 - Specific Term appointment for service below 100%.
 If this request is made, the specific duties that will be performed must be included.

 - Special appointment for a specified period with specific duties that will be performed.

 - The starting and ending dates of the period of extension.

 - The reasons for the requested extension, and an explanation of the reasons the specified time period is exceptional.

 If a faculty member's request is denied at the unit level, the faculty member may appeal that decision to the next level administrator.
 If the request is still denied, the administrator will forward the decision and supporting documentation to the appropriate Vice Chancellor for review of the procedures used in making the decision.
 The purpose of this consultation is to ensure that uniform procedures and expectations exist across all units.
-A copy of all cases will be filed in the Office of the Executive Vice Chancellor, and notation of approval will be made in the personnel file used for evaluation of the faculty member.
+A copy of all cases will be filed in Faculty Affairs in the Office of the Executive Vice Chancellor, and notation of approval will be made in the personnel file used for evaluation of the faculty member.